-Her system successfully converts sign language gestures into text by analysing the movements of several body parts, such as the arms and fingers.
-The image recognition technology that the student used is based on the digitisation of the sign language of several people.
+Her system successfully converts sign language gestures into text by analyzing the movements of several body parts, such as the arms and fingers.
+The image recognition technology that the student used is based on the digitization of the sign language of several people.
 On GitHub, the world’s largest and most advanced development platform, where the software code was posted, the post went viral.
 This AI software will provide a dynamic way to communicate with people who are deaf or hard of hearing, in real time.
 To begin with, it can convert the movements of about six gestures – Yes, No, Please, Thank you, I love you and Hello.
 A lot more data is needed to create a more complete model, but as a proof of concept, the system works.
 Priyanjali Gupta is currently investigating the use of long-term memory networks, an artificial recurrent neural network, to integrate multiple images into the software.

 #India, #languageofsigns, #inclusiveness, #technology, #IA,